 return Masses

-Note that this implementation draws its candidates from a uniform distribution over \log M instead of M. This is computationally much more efficient, which is due to the mathematical form of the Salpeter SMF that decays quickly with increasing mass.
+Note that this implementation draws its candidates from a uniform distribution over instead of .
+This is computationally much more efficient, which is due to the mathematical form of the Salpeter SMF that decays quickly with increasing mass.

 Let us draw a million stellar masses and check the outcome: